radius-project/radius/docs/contributing/contributing-releases/README.md

 ## Cadence

 We follow a monthly release cadence.
-Any contributions that have been merged as result of PR process will take effect in latest release that will be published in about a month.
+Any contributions that have been merged through the pull-request process will be present in the next scheduled release.